mikolajroszak/qsp-protocol-node/deployment/local/README.md

    https://infura.io/register, create a project, and then check the associated endpoint
    (something like `https://mainnet.infura.io/v3/abcdefg`).
 The last part of the URL (in our example  `abcdefg`) is the authentication token.
-Copy it and assign it to the environment variable `QSP_ETH_AUTH_TOKEN`.
-If you'd like to use your own endpoint, modify `eth_node/args/endpoint_uri` in `config.yaml` to the endpoint of your choice.
+Copy the URL and set `eth_node/args/endpoint_uri` in `config.yaml`.
+If you wish to use an enpoint provided not provided by Infura, just set `eth_node/args/endpoint_uri` to an URL of your choice.

 1. If the location of your keystore file is different from the default one, in `config.yaml`, edit the line `keystore_file: !!str "./resources/keystore/default.json"`